photo credit: Carla Choy

 It’s a bold move to put an exclamation point in your restaurant’s name.
 It feels a bit like you’re shouting, or forcing enthusiasm upon any group chat where dinner is discussed, and seems better suited for a chain restaurant.
-But at Madre!, the exclamation point is appropriate, because there’s a lot to get excited about at this legitimately great South Bay spot.
+But at Madre! (as the name appears on the sign) the exclamation point is appropriate, because there’s a lot to get excited about at this legitimately great South Bay spot.

 You might not feel all that enthused when you first walk in.
 In fact, you’ll probably feel like you’ve just wandered into a rebranded Border Grill, not a fantastic Oaxacan restaurant.
 The two dining rooms are absolutely massive (and kind of sterile), and the menu is dizzyingly long.
 But once you start talking to the staff, any reservations start to fade.
 The servers are warm and personable, and there’s a good chance the owner will come over with a few drink recommendations - which is impressive, considering just how many people are in this place at any given time.